 In an organizational context, a stakeholder is a constituency of an organization (Thompson and Strickland, 2001).
 In the same way, the stakeholders of eLearning analytics are those who are affected by it and those who will benefit the most from using it.

-According to the research “The Pulse of Learning Analytics Understandings and Expectations from the Stakeholders”, there are 3 main stakeholder groups which are engaged in eLearning Analytics:
+According to the research “The Pulse of Learning Analytics Understandings and Expectations from the Stakeholders,” there are 3 main stakeholder groups that are engaged in eLearning Analytics:

 3. Why?
 What are your objectives?
 What do you want to see in your reports?

 There are 2 categories of eLearning analytics objectives: educational and business.
-The Educational objective is targeting at improving online learning impact and student’s performance, such as:
+The Educational objective is targeting improving online learning impact and student performance, such as:

-At this stage, the analysis outcome is interpreted in order to achieve the objectives of eLearning analytics.
+So, at this stage, the outcome of the analysis is interpreted to achieve the objectives of eLearning analytics.

 4. How?
-How will the system analyse the collected data?
+How will the system analyze the collected data?

-eLearning analytics is an ongoing process.
-It doesn’t end once corrective/remedial action is taken.
-To ensure the effectiveness of the model, you need to make sure the analytics cycle is closed through continuous review and benchmarking.
+Besides, e-learning analytics is an ongoing process.
+However, it doesn’t end once corrective/remedial action is taken.
+To ensure the effectiveness of the model, it is essential to maintain a closed analytics cycle through continuous review and benchmarking.

 An eLearning Analytics Cycle considers four parts:

-2. Big data which consist of massive amounts of datasets;
+- Big data consists of massive amounts of data.

-3. Analytics which comprises different analytical techniques and metrics;
+- Analytics comprises different analytical techniques and metrics.

 So, if you wish to learn where, when, and how your learners perform in an online course or a program, you should capture eLearning metrics and launch the reporting process.

-Depending on the level of services you are looking for and the budget you are allocated to, introducing an analytics solution in your online learning, you can choose a number of approaches to move forward (LMS, MOOCs systems, 3rd party tools).
+As a result, depending on the level of services you’re looking for and the budget you’re allocated, when introducing an analytics solution in your online learning, you can choose a number of approaches to move forward (LMS, MOOCs systems, 3rd party tools).

-The next part of our article will cover all the possible reports and metrics which could be integrated in eLearning analytics system (using LMS case as an example).
+The next part of our article will cover all the possible reports and metrics that could be integrated into the eLearning analytics system (using the LMS case as an example).

 LMS Reporting Requirements